 index.golang.org - an index which serves a feed of new module versions that become available by proxy.golang.org.
 The feed can be viewed at https://index.golang.org/index.
 The feed is served as new line delimited JSON, providing the module path (as Path), the module version (as Version), and the time it was first cached by proxy.golang.org (as Timestamp).
 The list is sorted in chronological order.
 There are two optional parameters:

-To opt-out of this proxy, you can turn it off by setting
+To opt-out of this module mirror, you can turn it off by setting

 See the go command documentation for other configuration details.